easy-games/chickynoid/README.md

 We completely eliminate clipping/geometry hacks, teleport hacks, and fly hacks.

-This _mostly_ eliminates lag hacks (freeze your window) and speed hacks.
+This _almost entirely_ eliminates lag hacks (freeze your window) and speed hacks.

 We make a good effort to detect speed and lag hacks by watching the stream of incoming commands and looking for problems.
 A speed hack tries to tell the server to simulate more time than has actually passed, which we can detect and prevent.